Hair Growth Cycle in Orlando, FL

 Why Choose Serrão Rejuvenation Center

-At Serrão Rejuvenation Center, we specialize in treatments that address common cosmetic concerns for men and women.
+At Serrão Rejuvenation Center, we specialize in treatments that address common cosmetic concerns for women.
 Dr. Serrão has chosen hair restoration treatments that offer natural-looking results while minimizing downtime.

 Experience with Hair Restoration

-Dr. Serrão understands how hair loss affects men and women.
-Although balding has been a historical problem for men, the condition brings about many emotional effects that may diminish a man’s confidence and sense of masculinity.
-Women face even more serious emotional consequences from hair loss because it is less acceptable compared to hair loss in men.
-Some men can maintain a masculine appearance even when bald, but a woman completely loses her sense of femininity.
+Dr. Serrão understands how hair loss affects women.
+Women can face serious emotional consequences from hair loss because it is less acceptable compared to hair loss in men.
+Some men can maintain a masculine appearance even when bald, but a woman may completely loses her sense of femininity.

 Hair Growth FAQs

 What Are the Stages of Hair Growth?